synth-inc/onit/README.md

 # Onit

 Onit is an open-source AI chat assistant that lives in your desktop.
-It's ChatGPT Desktop, but with local mode and multi-provider support.
-It's also Cursor Chat, but not just in your IDE.
+It's like ChatGPT Desktop but with local mode and support for _other_ model providers (Anthropic, xAI, etc).
+It's also like Cursor Chat but everywhere on your computer, not just in your IDE!

 ## 🚀 Quick Start